Notebooks#

 You can start TensorBoard from within your notebooks in all Jupyter environments of the notebook platform.

-Load the tensorboard software module using the module panel.
-Make sure that it is loaded last to avoid conflicts.
+Load the tensorboard software module using the module panel

 Reboot the kernel of any open notebook